crazyaditya07/CodTech-Tasks/README.md

-# CodeTech Tasks
+# CodTech Tasks

-This repository contains the completion of my 4 blockchain internship tasks for CodeTech.
+This repository contains the completion of my 4 blockchain internship tasks for CodTech.
 The goal of these tasks is to demonstrate fundamental concepts of blockchain development, including smart contracts, ERC20 tokens, decentralized finance (DeFi), and private blockchains.

 ## Project Structure